Flux, a fintech startup founded by ex-Revolut employees, wants to make paper receipts obsolete

 Flux, a London-based fintech startup founded by three early employees of foreign exchange and banking app Revolut, is on a mission to make store receipts truly digital.

-The company, which is de-cloaking this week with a pilot in East London, has built a software platform that bridges the gap between the itemised receipt data captured by a merchant’s point-of-sake (POS) system and what little information typically shows up on your bank statement or mobile banking app.
+The company, which is de-cloaking this week with a pilot in East London, has built a software platform that bridges the gap between the itemised receipt data captured by a merchant’s point-of-sale (POS) system and what little information typically shows up on your bank statement or mobile banking app.

 “Paper receipts are a pain, they are easy to lose, a hassle to keep hold of and a waste of resources.
 We think it’s insane that today we can go from using 21st Century technology of contactless payments to 100BC tech of paper receipts,” explains co-founder and CEO Matty Cusden-Ross, who was previously Revolut employee number two and the company’s CMO.